Marclie/SuaveStateScanner/README.md

 All configurations in the configuration file are optional and are defined as follows:

 * `orders` - The 'orders' parameter defines the orders of derivatives desired for computation.
-   This parameter is required and must be a list of integers.
+This parameter must be a list of integers.
    The default value '[1]' will be used if this parameter is not provided. (default: [1])

 * `width` - The 'width' parameter defines the width of the stencil used for finite differences.